2001-Sun Feb 18 17:09:25 EST 2018

 The signs of chronic pain in cats are easy to overlook, Dr. Downing says.
 There are a couple of reasons for that, including cats' instinctive attempts to hide outward signs of pain.
 In the wild, animals who appear vulnerable are exactly that: To predators on the prowl, unusual behaviors such as those that come with injury or pain are like a sign saying “Eat Here” with an arrow pointing to the unfortunate animal.

-We’re nowhere near as observant as these predators, which is why when a cat finally starts showing symptoms of distress, we might not notice them or, more likely, may misread them.
+We’re nowhere near as observant as these predators, which is why when a cat finally starts showing signs of distress, we might not notice them or, more likely, may misread them.
 Cats prefer their routines and stick to their habits as much as they possibly can, especially when they're in pain.

 “It’s important for people to understand that cats are motivated to behave how they always behave,” Dr. Downing says.
 “That makes it easy for us as cat owners to miss pain in its early stages, when cats are doing their level best to compensate.
 They like routine, and they want to maintain their routine.
 That makes it harder for us to identify that moment of 'Hey, wait a minute, there’s something that’s not quite right' until a problem is a little more advanced.”